Can you work after retirement?

 For seniors who didn't save a large enough nest egg, continuing to work may be a necessity.
 But even if it's not, having a paycheck helps to supplement and stretch that savings for the longer life spans than many expect.

 However, the vast majority of those seniors weren't sticking with the kind of full-time, high-stress jobs they may have held.
-Of those surveyed, 81% of those who plan to work said they will probably work part time.
-And the most common occupations that seniors take after retirement bear that out, tending toward part time, flexible schedules.
+Of those surveyed, 81% of those who plan to work said they will probably work part time to allow for flexible schedules.

 The top fields those surveyed planned to enter were customer service, retail, and consulting.
 Another frequent choice is returning to a previous employer on a part-time schedule.